uppusaikiran/hug/docs/ELEVENLABS_INTEGRATION.md

 # ElevenLabs Conversational AI Integration

-This document explains how to integrate and use the ElevenLabs Conversational AI mindfulness coach feature in HUG.
+This document explains how to integrate and use the ElevenLabs Conversational AI mindfulness coach feature in huggy.

 ## Overview